 Another option is to use something like British Airways’ Reward Flight Saver, where many flights within Europe have a flat rate (currently $27.50 one-way) for UK Air Passenger Duty, fuel surchages and any other airport taxes.

-Starting on May 1 2015, the UK Air Passenger Duty is not collected on children who are 12 and under.
-If you booked a flight before then and were charged UK Air Passenger Duty, you are eligible to have it refunded.
+Starting on March 1 2016, the UK Air Passenger Duty is not collected on children who are 16 and under if they are traveling in the lowest class of service (generally Economy).
+If someone under 16 is flying in business class, the UK APD will be charged.
+If you booked a flight before then and were charged UK APD, you are eligible to have it refunded.

 Currently UK Air Passenger Duty is not charged on infants under 2 years old who don’t have their own ticket (lap infants)